rowcased/rowcased.github.io/alternate_page.md

 #### My involvement

-At first I only solved kata in Python to just learn how to code.
-Later I took on C and started translating kata into that language, then I added on additional languages, and eventually I created several original kata.
+At first I only solved kata in Python to just learn how to code, next I began C and translated kata into that language, then I added on additional languages, and eventually I created several original kata.
 While I was earning additional honor and advancing through the ranks, I unexpectedly evolved from user to contributor into an ad hoc site moderator.

 ### 1. Coder